sandialabs/CasCollect/README.md

 + SPAdes
 + CRISPRCasFinder

-These software can be automatically downloaded and extracted using the **Check.py** script.
-The user is responsible for installing each piece of software.
+Before running, **CasCollect** will check for the necessary software in the users path and denote any missing software.
+Alternatively, the **Check.py** script can be run to check for the necessary software in the users path with any missing software automatically downloaded and extracted using the **Check.py** script.
+The user is then responsible for installing each piece of software and ensuring it is in their path.

 ## optional arguments:
 ```